 Here, to make a clean and accurate cut, you have to follow a straightforward procedure:

-Place the pipe inside the cutter’s jaws (for better grip, you first place the pipe on a stable surface like sawhorses or workbench).
-Line the blade upon the cut mark, hold the instrument for sure and push the handles together, and the blade will go through the PVC.
+Place the pipe inside the cutter’s jaws (for better grip, you first place the pipe on a stable surface like a sawhorse or workbench).
+Line the blade upon the cut mark, hold the instrument for sure, and push the handles together, and the blade will go through the PVC.

 Salient Tip – Keep your PVC cutter blades sharp and use them in temperatures above 50 degrees if possible.
 Below that, PVC can become brittle, and a blunt blade can damage or crack the pipe.

-Below is a couple of fast ways to reduce the burrs:
+Below are a couple of fast ways to reduce the burrs:

 - Run a sharp utility knife around the inner and outer sides of the cut.
 The key here is to hold the knife at a slight angle so it can quickly run smoothly along the rim and cut off the burrs.

-- Sand the inner and outer rim slightly utilizing a 120 grit sandpaper or a cotton cloth.
-Don’t overdo with the sandpaper, or it will do more damage than good.
+- Sand the inner and outer rim slightly utilizing 120-grit sandpaper or a cotton cloth.
+Don’t overdo it with sandpaper, or it will do more damage than good.